drekka/Alchemic/README.md

 }
 ```

-## Model objects by Class and/or Protocols
+## Model objects by Class/Protocol

 You can tell Alchemic to search the model for objects based on their class and/or the protocols they conform to.